Apple is one of those fortunate brands that has veritably become a symbol of status.

-I came across a case study on Apple’s iPhone launch and found a broad view of how the company has won its place.
+I came across a case study on Apple’s iPhone launch and found a broad view of how they’ve won their place.

-Steve Jobs announced its intention to introduce the iPhone a year prior to the launch, creating a buzz so great the company sold 1.4 million iPhones in the first year.
+Steve Jobs announced its intention to introduce the iPhone a year before its launch, creating a buzz so great that Apple sold 1.4 million iPhones in its first year.

 Apple still employs the same formula to guarantee success.

-Apple joins trade shows, run commercials, and sponsor magazine articles to create a buzz.
-If you have a decent marketing budget, run teaser Ads on social media to increase brand awareness.
+Apple joins trade shows, runs commercials, and sponsors magazine articles to create buzz.
+If you have a decent marketing budget, run teaser advertisements on social media to increase brand awareness.

 5. Provide Memorable Customer Experience

-The company offers a unique customer experience that is evident in every touchpoint of the buyer’s journey.
+Apple offers a unique customer experience that is visible at every touchpoint of the buyer’s journey.

 For one, Apple targets a limited market to make its customers feel privileged.
 Although its products aren’t beyond reach, not everyone can afford them either.
 Second, Apple store staff are trained to provide a personalized experience.

 Most of all, Apple’s devices are customer-centric.